SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 - the forecasting data can help with rapid policy changes and preparations.
 Being able to see two week into the future, especially at the beginning of the pandemic, was and is incredibly useful.
 	- they also made ways to visualize the data, as human understanding is ultimately the most important at this point
 - they didn't make very substantive claims about governmental policies
+- instead, they mostly made a very useful tool for data viz, prediction, and comparison.
+The actual experimentation with the types of models, but as expected, LSTMs did better.